 \subsection{Implementation Details}

 \paragraph{Layer Selection} For adversarial examples generated with different attacks on different datasets, the pattern of distributional differences can be different.
-For example, adversarial examples generated by PGD on CIFAR10 show larger distributional dispersion in deeper layers (layers closer to final layer).
+For example, adversarial examples generated by PGD on CIFAR10 show larger distributional dispersion in deeper layers (layers closer to the final layer).
 However, such characteristic does not appear in adversarial examples generated by C$\&$W on CIFAR10.
 Instead, the distributional dispersion is more obvious in some front layers (layers closer to the input layer).
-Therefore, we develop an automate hidden layer selection scheme to find the layers with largest deviation between natural data and adversarial examples.
-Cross-validation is performed to do layer selection by fitting binary classifier (logistic regression) with a single layer's dispersion score.
-Layers with top-ranked performance measured by AUC (area under the receiver operating characteristic curve) scores are selected, and information from those layers are pooled for ultimate detection (See details of selected layers in Appendix).
+Therefore, we develop an automated hidden layer selection scheme to find the layers with large deviations between natural data and adversarial examples.
+Cross-validation is performed to do layer selection by fitting a binary classifier (logistic regression) with a single layer's dispersion score.
+Layers with top-ranked performance measured by AUC (Area Under the receiver operating characteristic Curve) scores are selected, and information from those layers is pooled for ultimate detection (See details of selected layers in Appendix~\ref{sec:layer}).

-\paragraph{Distance Calculation} To measure the dispersion between hidden layer output distributions of natural and adversarial samples, we treat the output of a hidden layer as a realization of a one dimensional random variable.
+\paragraph{Distance Calculation} To measure the dispersion between hidden layer output distributions of natural and adversarial samples, we treat the output of a hidden layer as a realization of a one-dimensional random variable.
 The dispersion between two distributions is estimated by 1-Wasserstein distance between their empirical distributions.
-In BNN, the empirical distribution of a test sample can be simulated by multiple forward passes.
+In BNN, the empirical distribution of a testing sample can be simulated by multiple forward passes.
 Whereas, in DNN, a single forward pass is done to simulate the empirical distribution as the output is deterministic.
 Training samples from the same class can be used to simulate empirical hidden layer output distributions of natural data of that class.
 Given a testing sample and its predicted label, calculating the dispersion score with all training samples in the predicted class is expensive, so we sample some natural images in the predicted class as representatives to speed up the process.